erlang/otp/system/doc/design_principles/appup_cookbook.md

-In a system implemented according to the OTP design principles, all processes, except system processes and special processes, reside in one of the behaviours `supervisor`, `gen_server`, `gen_fsm`, `gen_statem` or `gen_event`.
-These belong to the STDLIB application and upgrading/downgrading normally requires an emulator restart.
+In a system implemented according to the OTP design principles, all processes, except system processes and special processes, reside in one of the behaviours `m:supervisor`, `m:gen_server`, `m:gen_statem`, `m:gen_event`, or `m:gen_fsm`.
+These belong to the STDLIB application and upgrading/downgrading normally requires a runtime system restart.

-OTP thus provides no support for changing residence modules except in the case of [special processes](appup_cookbook.md#spec).
+Thus, OTP provides no support for changing residence modules except in the case of [special processes](appup_cookbook.md#spec).

 ## Changing a Callback Module